Data Quality Metric Library

 |

-The percentage of culvert records with a valid recorded length (not null or zero), and diameter/height (>=100mm and <8,000mm, and not null), an offset less than 40m (when recorded), and condition date (when recorded) >= construction date.
+The percentage of "in use" culvert (pipe) records with a valid recorded length (not null or zero), and diameter/height (>=100mm and <8,000mm, and not null), an offset less than 40m (when recorded), and condition date (when recorded) >= construction date.

 Paired with: SWC3